ominusliticus/Bayesian-BjorkenRTA/README.md

 This project explores concepts in *Bayesian Inference* by applying them to the toy model of Bjorken expansion.
 The topics we study include
-- [x] Parameter Estimation
+&#9745; Parameter Estimation
-- [] Model Selection
+&#9744; Model Selection
-- [] Model Mixing
+&#9744; Model Mixing

 ## Repository Breakdown

 There are two components to this repository.
-The first is the C++ component, which implents the hdyrodynamic code for fast simulation.
+The first is the C++ component, which implements the hdyrodynamic code for fast simulation.
 The second component is the Bayesian inferencing technology implemented in python.